Strawberry Pretzel Salad

 Strawberries in a bowl of strawberry jello.
 Wooden spoon on the side.

 1. Jell-O layer – Boil cups of water in a large mixing bowl.
 Mix Jello and boiling water in a large bowl and stir until dissolved.
-Add strawberries.
-Pour over the cream cheese mixture for the strawberry jello layer.
+Cool to room temperature.
+Layer sliced strawberries over cream cheese layer.
+Pour cooled Jello over strawberries.

 Set Strawberry Pretzel Salad in a baking dish.